Lawyer defends doctor embroiled in political firestorm over 10-year-old’s abortion

 On 2 July, Dr Bernard reported to the state health department that a medication abortion had taken place for a 10-year-old girl on 30 June.

-That was within the three-day rule according to state law for a girl under the age of 16, according to a report obtained by The Indianapolis Star and WXIN-TV of Indianapolis under public records requests.
+That was within the three-day rule according to state law for someone under the age of 16, according to a report obtained by The Indianapolis Star and WXIN-TV of Indianapolis under public records requests.

 The report indicated that the girl had been abused.